cametumbling/wanderlust/README.md

 # wanderlust
-A travel exploration front-end using the Yelp and OpenWeather APIs
+A simple travel exploration front-end using the Yelp and OpenWeather APIs.